LlorencCB/phis-docs-community/docs/experimental-organization.md

 #### Objects selection

-Agronomical objects associated with a given experiment, for example plots, can be displayed on a map, thanks to their geopositioning informations.
+scientific objects associated with a given experiment, for example plots, can be displayed on a map, thanks to their geopositioning informations.
-In PHIS, a map refers to a dynamic map where all the agronomical objects of a given experiment are represented.
+In PHIS, a map refers to a dynamic map where all the scientific objects of a given experiment are represented.

-After having imported agronomical objects linked to an experiment, the map associated with this experiment is created within the `Experiments` menu through the <span class="btn btn-success">Generate Map</span> button.
+After having imported scientific objects linked to an experiment, the map associated with this experiment is created within the `Experiments` menu through the <span class="btn btn-success">Generate Map</span> button.

-Once the map of an experiment has been created, there's no need to re-create it if no new agronomical object has been linked to this experiment.
+Once the map of an experiment has been created, there's no need to re-create it if no new scientific object has been linked to this experiment.
 In such cases, the access to the experiment map is realized within the `Experiments` menu through the <span class="btn btn-info">Map Visualization</span> button.

 The map of an experiment is dynamic: one can zoom in and out with the **+** and **-** sign at the top left corner of the map, or simply using the mouse wheel.
 The map visualization also works with a touchscreen.
 Map rotation is performed pressing `Alt + Shift` while draging the mouse pointer.
-Selecting multiple contiguous agronomical objects is performed pressing `Ctrl + Left Click` and then dragging the mouse pointer (still holding the mouse left click).
+Selecting multiple contiguous scientific objects is performed pressing `Ctrl + Left Click` and then dragging the mouse pointer (still holding the mouse left click).

 ![map-visualization-ctrl](img/map-visualization_ctrl.png)

-When agronomical objects of a map are selected, their attributes (alias within the experiment, crop specied, variety, modality, repetition) are displayed in a table under the map.
+When scientific objects of a map are selected, their attributes (alias within the experiment, crop specied, variety, modality, repetition) are displayed in a table under the map.

 ![map-visualization-selected](img/map-visualization_selected.png)

 #### Graphics from datasets

 Another feature provided by the `Map Visualization` menu is the possibility to plot graphics from datasets associated to an experiment.
-A first step is to select on the map agronomical objects (e.g. plots) as explained [**above**](../experimental-organization/#objects-selection).
+A first step is to select on the map scientific objects (e.g. plots) as explained [**above**](../experimental-organization/#objects-selection).
 In order to order to create clear graphics,one should avoid selecting too many objects at the same time.
 At that point, a new section, **Dataset(s) Visualization (On selected plot(s))**, appears under the map where the objects have been selected.
 The second step is to select the variable of the dataset from which a graphic should be produced.